Common Vulnerabilities: Liquid Restaking Protocols - Smart Contracts

 This example will cover the findings from this article RocketPool and Lido Frontrunning Bugfix Review.

-By design of the Beacon Chain, the deposit contract only requires 1 ETH as a minimum for the deposit to be instantiated.
+By design of the Beacon Chain, the deposit contract only requires 1 ETH as a minimum for the deposit to be instantiated, and this first deposit is the one that sets the withdrawal credentials.
 Its purpose is to allow depositors to make partial payments rather than the lump sum of 32 ETH.
-However, this opens up an attack vector for pooled staking.
+However, this opens up a front-running attack vector for pooled staking.

 Here is what the Beacon Chain logic looks like: